Last Updated on June 12, 2022 by Rat Race Running

 Personally, I have two separate banks holding my emergency fund.
 So if one bank is offline, there is another option.

-You should also have a stash of cash set aside at home.
-For times when going to a bank is a hassle and money is needed immediately.
+You should also have a stash of cash set aside at home because there are times when going to the bank is a hassle and money is needed immediately.

-After completing your emergency fund, it is also good to place a part of it in a low-risk investment like UITF, Bond, or Money Market Funds.
+After completing your emergency fund, it is also good to place a part of it in a low-risk investment like high-interest savings banks, short-term bonds, or money market Funds.

-No. Because thinking about your credit card as ‘free money’ will only put you in debt.
-There are times when using a credit card is better than cash, not emergency funds.
+This is a big NO!
+Thinking that your credit card is free money will only put you in debt.
+There are times when using a credit card is better than cash, but not in emergency funds.

-Having an emergency fund is crucial and a fundamental part of anyone’s financial stability.
+Having an emergency fund is crucial and fundamental to anyone’s financial stability.